olioapps/typescript-starter-lab/README.md

 - Since we are unfamiliar with FileSystem and how that creates persistent data in a browser we are asking ChatGPT to be more specific and link resources in the tech spike.
 - We also want a tech spike on Express.js for RESTful API Developement which we've asked ChatGPT to include.
 Since we asked for more specifics for the FileSystem tech spike, ChatGPT followed the previous format and included links to resources.
 - We are also using CoPilot to assist in formatting the markdown document as well as editing based on CoPilot suggestions.
+- Updated the tech design to include a section on architecture based on conversation with human Dustin, using ChatGPT to define architecture and CoPilot to format the markdown.

 ## Utilizing ChatGPT to create tickets